Prince Charles & Wife Camilla Show Off Beach Bodies In Barbados

 Charles, 70, and Camilla, 71, both rocked their bathing suits with confidence as they showed off some rare skin during their beach outing.

 According to Express, Prince Charles wasted no time jumping into the water to take a dip.
-He was photographed frolicking in the ocean, and seemed to be having a great time doing so before swimming to shore, where he was handed his beach towel in order to dry off.
+He was photographed frolicking in the ocean and seemed to be having a great time doing so before swimming to shore, where he was handed his beach towel in order to dry off.

 Prince Charles and Camilla Hit the Beach in Barbados https://t.co/7HukAibjfP